Bronxville Insider

 For those who appreciate document edits, after Jefferson wrote the initial draft of the Declaration of Independence, the other members of the draft committee including Benjamin Franklin, John Adams, Robert Livingston, and Roger Sherman made 86 changes, including shortening the overall length by more than a fourth.

-Jefferson was quite unhappy about the edits, particularly the removal of language condemning the British promotion of the slave trade, even though he was a slave owner and Robert Livingston, though a member of the writing committee, refused to sign the document
+Jefferson was quite unhappy about the edits, particularly the removal of language condemning the British promotion of the slave trade, even though he was a slave owner and Robert Livingston, though a member of the writing committee, refused to sign the document as he believed it was too soon to declare independence.

 At the time Benjamin Franklin proposed that the turkey be named the official national bird in the narrative but he was overruled by John Adams and Thomas Jefferson who recommended as a side edition, that it be the bald eagle.